Hyper-K\"ahler Fourfolds Fibered by Elliptic Products: Introduction

-\begin{thm} Let $p: X \rightarrow \mathbb P^2$ be a projective hyper-K\"ahler fibration whose general fiber is a product of two elliptic curves and which satisfies the genericity conditions above.
-Assume that the fibration admits a section $\tau$.
-Then $X$ is birational to $Hilb^2(S)$ for a projective, elliptic K3 surface $S$ with a section. \end{thm}

-Notice that for every projective, elliptic K3 surface $S$ with a section, $\text{Hilb}^2(S)$ is a projective hyper-K\"ahler fourfold fibered by elliptic products and which admits a section.
+Notice that for every projective, elliptic K3 surface $S$ with a section, $\text{Hilb}^2(S)$ is a projective hyper-K\"ahler fourfold fibered by elliptic products over $\text{Hilb}^2(\mathbb P^1) = \mathbb P^2$, and admits a section.
+In this example $\bar V = \mathbb P^1 \times \mathbb P^1 \rightarrow \mathbb P^2$ is the standard double covering and the divisor ${\mathcal E} \subset \text{Hilb}^2(S) \times_{\mathbb P^2} \bar V$ appears naturally.
+The question that we study inverts this construction under the assumptions $(1)-(2)$ and we show that the only examples one obtains are birational to $\text{Hilb}^2(S)$.
 There are countably many families of projective, elliptic K3 surfaces $S$, hence countably many families of elliptic product hyper-K\"ahler fourfolds.
-And for the general member of each of these families, the genericity conditions are satisfied.
-As mentioned, we conjecture that every sufficiently general elliptic product hyper-K\"ahler fourfold satisfies the genericity conditions.
+We conjecture that every sufficiently general elliptic product hyper-K\"ahler fourfold satisfies the genericity conditions.
 All such are deformation equivalent to one of the countably many families arising from projective, elliptic K3 surfaces.